outwatch/example/README.md

 and point your browser to http://localhost:12345.

-**TODO: here**
+**FIXME: correct link to outwatch-org**
-This example is also automatically deployed to github pages: <https://outwatch.github.io/outwatch-example>
+This example is also automatically deployed to github pages: <https://flowi.github.io/outwatch-example>

 Template license
 ----------------